elibirger/firelayers_int/README.md

 tree command in Python

 #####
-get all instances tags from AWS EC2 using boto ec2
+Query - get all instances tags from AWS S3 using boto ec2